 On November 4, 2015, Chairperson Hilary McCormack decided that the MPCC would conduct a Public Interest Investigation (PII) into an anonymous complaint relating to the alleged mistreatment of detainees in Afghanistan by the Military Police.
 This is the MPCC's 14th Public Interest Investigation, and the first to be launched based on allegations made in an anonymous complaint.

-The complaint alleges that between December 2010 and January 2011, the Commanding Officer of the Military Police Company stationed at Kandahar Airfield, Afghanistan conducted exercises at the Detainee Transfer Facility in order to “terrorize” the detainees.
-According to the complaint, on at least one occasion, MP members entered the detainees’ cells in the middle of the night, carrying weapons and other police equipment, and pushed detainees against the wall and on the floor and applied arm locks.
+The complaint alleges that in December 2010 and January 2011 the Commanding Officer of the Military Police Company stationed at Kandahar Airfield, Afghanistan, conducted exercises at the Detainee Transfer Facility in order to “terrorize” the detainees.
+According to the complaint, on at least one occasion, MP members entered the detainees' cells in the middle of the night, carrying weapons and other police equipment, and pushed detainees against the wall and on the floor and applied arm locks.
 The complaint alleges the tension was so high after the previous two months that several detainees defecated and urinated on the spot.

 The complaint alleges that the Canadian Forces National Investigation Service (CFNIS) conducted an investigation in order to bring serious charges against the MP Commanding Officer.
-Although the CFNIS has the independence and authority to lay charges, it is alleged that in this case, they did not do so.
+Although the CFNIS has the authority to lay charges, it is alleged that in this case, they did not do so.
 Instead, charges were allegedly provided to the CAF Task Force Commander who, according to the complainant, ignored them.
-The complainant further alleges that a lieutenant colonel in the MP chain of command was subsequently tasked to conduct an investigation into the events.
-S/he complains that despite these various investigations, no court martial or charges resulted.
+The complainant further alleges that a lieutenant-colonel in the MP Chain of Command was subsequently tasked to conduct an investigation into the events.
+S/he complains that despite these various investigations, no charges or court martial resulted.

-The MPCC Chairperson noted that the complaint letter reveals a perception that the matter may have been deliberately ignored or even “covered up”, and that the CFNIS members may have ceded their authority to lay charges.
-She also found that the comments of some of the individuals identified as “reference persons” in the letter further reveal a perception on the part of at least some of the members deployed to Kandahar Airfield at the time that the CFNIS investigation may have been improperly directed by “Ottawa” or influenced by concerns about the reputation of the MP or CAF in light of the public attention issues involving the treatment detainees can receive.
+In her decision to conduct a PII into this complaint, the MPCC Chairperson noted that the complaint letter reveals a perception that the matter may have been deliberately ignored or even “covered up”, and that the CFNIS members may have ceded their authority to lay charges.
+She also found that the comments of some of the individuals identified as “reference persons” in the letter further reveal a perception on the part of at least some of the members deployed to Kandahar Airfield at the time of the CFNIS investigation may have been improperly directed by “Ottawa” or influenced by concerns about the reputation of the MP or CAF in light of the public attention that issues involving the treatment of detainees can receive.

 In making her decision to conduct a PII into this complaint, the Chairperson considered the nature and seriousness of the allegations, the need for an independent, public and transparent investigation process, and the measures taken by the complainant to protect his or her identity.